 The OHOA Deaf-Blind Intervener Learning Modules are a national online resource designed to increase awareness, knowledge, and skills related to intervention for students who are deaf-blind.
 Come join the Washington Cohort series which is tailored specifically for our State’s unique needs.
-These training modules are free, self-paced, and offer clock hours. – REGISTER HERE –
+These training modules are free, self-paced, and offer clock hours. – REGISTRATION NOW CLOSED –

 Who Should Participate: